End of cookies: New marketing strategies

 The move towards a “cookieless” environment isn't new and stems from the growing demand for greater privacy and respect for user consent online.

-The various restrictions on third-party cookies raise essential questions:
+The various restrictions on third-party cookies raise an important question:

-How can we continue to offer a personalized experience that respects users' privacy?
+How can marketers continue to deliver a personalised experience that respects users' privacy?

-👉🏼 In this article, we will explore the existing alternatives to ensure a successful transition to an era of effective digital advertising without compromising privacy, addressing the challenges of the cookieless environment.
+👉🏼 In this article, we will look at practical alternatives to help ensure a smooth transition to an era of effective digital advertising without compromising privacy, addressing the challenges of the cookieless environment.

 The gradual end of the third-party cookie era